KILTprotocol/docs/docs/develop/03_workshop/04_attester/01_account.md

 ## Create the Account

-To generate an account, one method from the Polkadot crypto utility, and one method from the KILT SDK is needed:
+To generate an account, we use the `addFromMnemonic()` function on the [`KiltKeyringPair`](https://kiltprotocol.github.io/sdk-js/interfaces/_kiltprotocol_types.KiltKeyringPair.html) generated via the SDK.

-- `mnemonicGenerate()` - Generates a 12-word mnemonic
-- `makeKeypairFromSeed(seed)` - takes a mnemonic as an input, and outputs a `Keypair` instance.
+The mnemonic is generated with the polkadot function `mnemonicGenerate()`, which generates a 12-word mnemonic.

 <TsJsBlock fileName="attester/generateAccount">
   {GenerateAccount}